 - tCheck is NOT a medical device in any way.
 No statement made about tCheck has been evaluated by the US Food and Drug Administration, tCheck is not intended to diagnose, treat, cure or prevent any disease.
 [US 21 C.F.R.
 101.93(c)].

-- Do not overfill test sample tray.
+- Do not overfill the test sample tray.
 Leakage out of the tray into the tCheck device may damage internal electronics.
-See warranty details.
+See the warranty for details.

-- Do not install tray upside down.
+- Do not install a tray upside down.
 Leakage into the device may occur and damage internal electronics.
-See warranty details.
+See the warranty for details.

 - Do not use tCheck for anything other than its intended use.

-- Do not open or disassemble tCheck as there are no internal user serviceable parts.
-See warranty details.
+- Do not open or disassemble tCheck as there are no internal user-serviceable parts.
+See the warranty for details.